 The EAF is planned to begin commissioning in late 2025, and be fully operational in early 2026.
-This change is expected to reduce site emissions by up to 1Mt of CO2 annually (RNZ, 2024).
+This change is expected to reduce site emissions by up to 1Mt of $\rm CO_2$ annually (RNZ, 2024).
 All steel will be produced via the EAF, which can accept a combination of molten pig iron (produced from iron sand) or secondary steel scrap (post industrial / post-consumer).
-This will also enable the production of very low emissions steel made with 100% scrap at the EAF.
+This will also enable the production of very low emissions steel made with a high scrap blend at the EAF.